Jacquay

 How to Pronounce Jacquay

 Our model has identified 5 different pronunciations for the name Jacquay.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 56.3% confident that Jacquay is pronounced as JAK-way.
-The next most likely pronunciation is juhk-WAY, at 15.6% confidence.
+Our model is 56.3% confident that Jacquay is pronounced as JAK-way, which has 2 syllables.
+The next most likely pronunciation is juhk-WAY, at 15.6% confidence, with 2 syllables.

 2